apollographql/apollo-client/react-docs/source/queries.md

 <h2 id="graphql-skip">Skipping an operation</h2>

-Sometimes you may want to skip a query based on the available information, to do this you can pass `skip: true` as part of the options.
+Sometimes you may want to skip a query based on the available information.
+To do this you can pass `skip: true` as part of the options.
 This is useful if you want to ignore a query if a user isn't authenticated:

 ```js
 const ProfileWithData = graphql(CurrentUserForLayout, {